appijumbo/Git-Github-for-Newbies/README.md

    * What any new team members might use in future ?
    * How important is it thats its open source ?
    * Does it need to be entirely free to use or free for just say community projects only ?
-   * Is is popular in a commercial setting does it need to have command line access or can it be just be purely GUI focused ?
+   * Is is popular in a commercial setting does it need to have command line access or can it be just be purely GUI focused?

 Our clubs aim is to develop community projects and support newbies developing skills in a professional setting.
 Teaching one another is important; hence having the same Git GUI may well be advantageous.
 Projects will be community focused and need to be have as low as possible entry costs.
 Moreover we have no control over what platform future team members will be joining with.